ptpaterson/fauna-fields-list-compiler/README.md

 ![npm](https://img.shields.io/npm/v/fauna-fields-list-compile.svg)

-A utility to produce FaunaDB queries from a fields list.
-It is specifically meant to make GraphQL queries easy by compiling root queries into a single FQL query.
-However, it should be useful in other applications, too.
+A POC for a GraphQL to FaunaDB FQL compiler and general utility to produce FaunaDB queries from a fields list.

 #### Motivation